yoonmoonsick/dnd2024/README.md

 - Prone
     - Attacks Affected.
 You have Disadvantage on attack rolls.
 An attack roll against you has Advantage if the attacker is within 5 feet of you.
 Otherwise, that attack roll has Disadvantage.
     - Do not break the concentraion.
-- Vines
-    - Plant-based surfaces are non-flammable.
-- Web
-    - Webs are non-flammable.
 - Wet
     - The status is removed when taking cold, fire, or lightning damage.